To say there are big differences between inbound marketing and outbound marketing would be an understatement.

 Your own experience of outbound marketing

 The first proof point is your own experience.
 You know yourself that these things are true.
-You don’t like being interrupted, you don’t like pushy salespeople, you probably don’t like adverts popping up in radio, TV or other forms of media.
+You don't like being interrupted by outbound marketing methods, you don't like pushy salespeople, and you probably don't like adverts popping up in radio, TV or other forms of media.
+Outbound marketing benefits the sender, but outbound marketing focuses on the receiver.

 And you’re not the only one;